sandialabs/suncal/doc/Manual/manual.md

 | $C_1$      | 0.22 $\mu$F   |  5%         |
 | $C_2$      | 0.1 $\mu$F    |  1%         |

-To determine the time constant and its uncertainty using the calculator, set up a new Uncertainty Propagation calculation.
+To determine the time constant and its uncertainty using Suncal, set up a new Uncertainty Propagation calculation.
 Enter the measurement model name (`tau`) and expression (`R*(C1+C2)`) as shown in {*@fig:rcrisktau}.
 The Uncertainties table will fill in with the variable names.
 Enter "ms" in the units column to obtain the resulting time constant and uncertainty in milliseconds.